psfer07/App-DL/README.md

 Known bugs:

-* When you run 7-zip with the recommended parameters, the path assigned is shown as $path\, and not as the actual path, but the user can browse to the wanted folder
+* When you run 7-zip with the recommended parameters, the path assigned is shown as $Path\, and not as the actual path, but the user can browse to the wanted folder

 > ### App-DL v1.0 (First release)